 5. Advertise Your Catering Business!

-Setting up a catering business is a lot of work, and you certainly don’t want it all to go to waste!
+Your catering set up may involve a lot of work, and you certainly don’t want it all to go to waste!
 In order to have a successful catering business, you need to know how to advertise effectively.
 Consider holding a big event for your opening and advertising through flyers, social media, and word of mouth.
 By getting a large group of people to try your food, you can get new customers and build your customer network.
-You can even begin talking to restaurants and other business in the area, and see if there is any need for catering services.
+You can even begin talking to restaurants and other businesses in the area, and see if there is any need for catering services.
 The important thing is that you are proactive in trying to find clients.
 It may be a lot of work, but it will surely pay off when those orders start flying in.